bgd-labs/aave-proposals-v3/src/20231106_AaveV3Ethereum_AaveFundingUpdates/AaveFundingUpdates.md

 - Deposit 1.7M units of USDC from Treasury into Aave v3 Ethereum (received from Polygon bridge)
 - Deposit 750k units of USDT from Treasury into Aave v3 Ethereum (received from Polygon bridge)
-- Withdraw all units of USDC from Aave v2 Ethereum Pool into USDC
+- Withdraw all but 10 units of USDC from Aave v2 Ethereum Pool into USDC (keep 10 units of USDC as dust, as to not leave an empty reserve)
 - Deposit the balance of the withdrawn USDC, minuts the 1.0M to be swapped, into Aave v3 Ethereum Pool (withdrawn in previous step)

 Swap the following asset holdings to GHO: